 - Keeping adequate backup records of sensitive information.

 - Destroying or otherwise removing sensitive information from the premises which is no longer of use and not otherwise required to be maintained at the workplace.

-One final way to attempt to protect sensitive information is to conduct an exit interview with all departing employees that emphasizes the employer’s expectation that the employee will continue to respect the employer’s proprietary business information.
-This is also a good time to remind the employee of their obligations pursuant to any Confidentiality or Non-Disclosure Agreement, or other agreement that restricts the employee after leaving the company.
+One final way to protect sensitive information is to conduct an exit interview with all departing employees that emphasizes the employer’s expectation that the employee will continue to respect the employer’s proprietary business information.
+This is also an excellent time to remind the employee of their obligations under any Confidentiality or Non-Disclosure Agreement or other agreement that restricts the employee after leaving the company.